dmbaturin/iproute2-cheatsheet/site/index.md

 ip route show
 ```

 You can use `-4` and `-6` options to view only IPv4 or IPv6 routes.
-By default only IPv4 routes are displayed.
+By default, only IPv4 routes are displayed.
 To view IPv6 routes, use `ip -6 route`.

 <h3 id="ip-route-show-root">View routes to a network and all its subnets</h3>